My Shop

 love for making things,

-for sewing, (I totally should hand quilt these blank corners ... but I know I never will ... )
+for sewing, (I really should hand quilt these blank corners ... but I know I never will ... )

 quilting, (this is the back, another print from the same fabric collection I used for the dresdan plate)